eitri-tech/eitri-shopping-addons/README_EN.md

 #### `PLUG-N-PLAY` :electric_plug:

-Those add-ons are ready-to-use solutions and you need only to do some sort of setup in your apps remote environment configuration or in your app/eitri-app configuration files.
+Those add-ons are ready-to-use solutions and you need only to do some sort of setup in your apps remote environment configuration, in your app/eitri-app configuration files or in your eitriapp alias list.
 This type of add-on doesn't require development or specific code.

 The necessary configuration will depend on wich add-on you need.
 For details go to add-on specific documentation over the section [Avaliable add-ons](#avaliable-add-ons).